What you need to know about working with influencers

 It is important to remember to not only contact the influencers with the biggest following.
 Having a massive follower count does not mean they are right for your brand.
 Make the most of your niche - are you an ethical brand?
 Go after the smaller, sustainable bloggers whose audience is more likely to invest more money into fairly made products.
 It will be a lot more beneficial to align with influencers who are less known on the whole, but are more respected within the specific target market you are in.

 So you've gifted an influencer and they've posted about your product - great!
 It's one thing to work with influencers to increase your brand recognition, but there's no point doing so if you don't know what's working and what isn't.
 Don't just measure sales (after all, consumers often need much more than a social post to be convinced to buy) - measure engagement on the post, any new followers to your account and website traffic.
-Use this information to hone in on the right influencers for you and use your findings to influence who you work with next time.
+Use this information to hone in on the right influencers for you and use your findings to influence who you want to continue building a long-term relationship with.

 People are turning to Instagram for recommendations and more and more consumers trust influencers and their peers above anybody else.
 Want to leverage the power of influencers to increase your brand awareness, strengthen your social media presence and drive sales?
 Have a look at what it can do for your brand here.